 Test the receipt flow

-Dry-run the participant and operator journeys before you publish the campaign.
+Dry-run the participant and reviewer journeys after you publish, before the campaign starts.

 Pre-launch checklist

-Confirm that the title, subtitle, details, and upload copy match the public campaign promise.
+Confirm that the title, subtitle, details, and upload text match what the campaign promises participants.

 Submit one clearly eligible receipt